lalyman/stat494/README.md

 Of course, completing these surveys is <i>not</i> required; they are merely provided as an additional resource.
 You can fill out as much or as little of a survey as you deem fit.
 All that being said, the feedback will help me improve your course experience.
 </p>

-* Week 1 (09/20 - 09/24) feedback <a href="https://forms.gle/dgRDXWc9Qptyirjz5">link</a>
-* Week 2 and 3 (09/27 - 10/08) feedback <a href="https://forms.gle/v1LWXW82w8ARdzZU9">link</a>
-* Week 4 (10/11 - 10/15) feedback <a href="https://forms.gle/P9v8aCRCU5mSRhBX6">link</a>
-* Week 5 (10/18 - 10/22) feedback <a href="https://forms.gle/4pEdeqTg9u9bf6pB9">link</a>

 ## Grading

 ### Philosophy
 <p align=justify>
-This is an upper-level graduate course.
-My assumption is that students taking this class are primarily engaged in research and are taking courses to support that activity.
-Thus, my expectation is that this class is of <b>secondary importance</b> in your current workload.
-My grading philosophy is <b>relaxed</b> and formulated with this assumption in mind. </p>
+This is an upper-level course.
+My assumption is that students taking this class are excited about mathematics, statistics, computer science, and research within these subjects.
+That being said, several of the topics introduced are not found in a typical undergraduate cirriculum, and research progress is inherently nonlinear.
+My grading philosophy is <b>relaxed</b> and formulated with these assumptions in mind. </p>

 That being said, here are the guidelines.

-### Specifics for 3 Units
+### Assessment

-The following is the breakdown of assessments for taking the course for **3 units**.
+The following is the breakdown of assessments.

 <table>
 <thead>